 Once all of the Group Sets have been created they can also be populated from a CSV file which has been created offline.

-Click into the new group set, the unassigned students will be listed at the top along with the groups below.
+Click into the new group set, the unassigned students will be listed on the left.
+Click the ellipses at the top right of the screen and select Import groups or members.

 Note that the Groups can be created here if they have not already been created as in the step above using the Create groups tab.
 To assign members to the individual groups that exist already from the CSV file, click the Assign members tab.
 If the file has already been created then click Upload File.
 If you require the template then click the Download members template.